nirav-gajera/todo-list-php/README.md

 # todo-list-php
- simple to do list app using php with mysql database
+ simple to do list app using php with mysql database.

--first create data base from database folder in phpmyadmin-'db_task.sql'
+-first create data base from database folder in phpmyadmin-'db_task.sql'.

--run https:localhost/todo-list-php/index.php
+-run https:localhost/todo-list-php/index.php.

--in this app user can add,remove and mask as done their tasks
+-in this app user can add,remove and mask as done their tasks.